exercism/abap/exercises/concept/lasagna/.docs/introduction.md

 # Introduction

-ABAP supports an object-oriented programming model that is based on classes and interfaces of ABAP Objects and a procedural programming model that is based on function modules and subroutines.
-Both models are interoperable, however, on Exercism the focus is solely on the object-oriented programming model.
+ABAP supports an object-oriented programming model that is based on classes and interfaces of ABAP Objects.

 ## (Re-)Assignment